From long-distance cycle routes to family bike rides, discover some of the best two-wheeled tours the UK has to offer

 Level: easy, 15 miles (24km)

-Connecting two iconic cities in the South West of England is the 15-mile (24km) Bristol to Bath traffic-free path.
+Connecting two iconic cities in the South West of England is the 15-mile (24km) Bristol to Bath Cycle Path.
 No matter whether you’re a racer, commuter, pootler or toddler, the path sees cyclists of all ages and abilities cohabiting in the name of pedal-powered transport.
 Enjoy an ice cream at the Warmley café, witness an old steam engine in action at Bitton and have lunch at the pubs in Saltford.

 It’s one of many off-road paths developed and maintained by sustainable transport charity Sustrans, including the Camel Trail in Cornwall, the Peregrine Path in Monmouth and the Spen Valley Greenway in Dewsbury.